alevy/tock-syscalls/README.md

 them to write three functions of varying complexities, and compiled each (with optimizations) to Thumb assembly to see what the resulting binaries actually do.

-The results are in `test.c.s` for the C version and `test.rs.s` for the Rust version.
+The results are in
+- `test.c.s` for the C version with system call arguments and return values in the same pointer
+- `test2.c.s` for the C version keeping the current semantics and adding pointers for additional return values
+- `test.rs.s` for the Rust version
+respectively.